-- · Topiramate is an effective medicine for epilepsy. - If you take topiramate when pregnant, it can seriously harm the baby. - Never stop taking topiramate before discussing with your specialist first.
-Suddenly stopping topiramate can cause seizures to start again or happen more often and last longer than before. - If you are able to get pregnant, use effective contraception (birth control) at all times during treatment with topiramate.
-This is to reduce the risk of unplanned pregnancy.
+- Topiramate is an effective medicine for the prevention of migraine headaches. - If you take topiramate when pregnant, it can seriously harm the baby. - If you are able to get pregnant, use effective contraception (birth control) at all times during treatment with topiramate.
+This is to reduce the risk of an unplanned pregnancy.
 Some methods of birth control are more effective than others.
-Your General Practitioner (GP), specialist, sexual health and contraception clinic or contraception service in community pharmacy will discuss which method of birth control is best for you. - Schedule an urgent appointment with your GP if you think you are pregnant.
-Your GP will refer you immediately to your specialist. - Consult your GP to be urgently referred to your specialist if you are thinking about having a baby.
-Do not stop using contraception (birth control) until you and your specialist agree on what is the best treatment option for you. - You should see your specialist regularly at least once a year.
-Your specialist should discuss and complete the Annual Risk Awareness Form with you.
-This is to make sure you are aware of the risks of use of topiramate use during pregnancy and the need to avoid becoming pregnant whilst taking topiramate.
+Your General Practitioner (GP) will discuss with you which method of birth control is best for you. - If you think you are pregnant, stop taking topiramate straight away.
+Contact your GP as soon as possible to discuss your options. - Consult your GP if you are thinking about having a baby.
+Do not stop using contraception (birth control) until you have spoken to your GP. - You should see your GP regularly at least once a year.
+Your GP will discuss and complete the Annual Risk Awareness Form with you.
+This is to make sure you are aware of the risks of use of topiramate during pregnancy and the need to avoid becoming pregnant whilst taking topiramate.

-Contraception for patients who are able to become pregnant
+Contraception for patients who are able to become pregnant.